Lim-Rong-Jun/TaiwanEconomic/README.md

 ---

 5. Model Selection and Training
-(We only learn these i know there were more)
 Evaluate different algorithms:

 Logistic Regression: Estimates probability that a given input point belongs to a certain class using a logistic function